vishal-vaghasiya/interview-questions-ios/SwiftUI.md

 ```

 ### Easy Remember:
-onAppear = When view shows.
+onAppear = When the view shows.

 ---

 ## 13. What is .onDisappear()?

 ### Answer:
-.onDisappear() runs code
-when view disappears.
+.onDisappear() runs code when the view disappears.

 ### Easy Remember:
-onDisappear = When view hides.
+onDisappear = When the view hides.

 ---

-## 14. What is Task in SwiftUI?
+## 14. What is a task in SwiftUI?

 ### Answer:
-Task is used to perform
-asynchronous work inside a View.
+Task is used to perform asynchronous work inside a View.

 ### Example:
 ```swift